CtrlK

 Specificity

 Lists multiple specific concrete actions: 'Generates a categorized work summary from GitHub activity (PRs authored, issues created, code committed) for a given time period and organization, using parallel subagents for fast detail fetching.'
-This clearly names the domain, the data sources, and the output format.
+This clearly describes what it does with specific data types and methods.

 3 / 3